getdirty75/asymetrics/src/articles/aaa-badboy-reggae-meets-hip-hop-1.md

 <br>

-Head of Music at Boomtown Festival, international DJ and all round uplifting sounds purveyor, [AAA Badboy](https://twitter.com/KaptinisDead/) has been busy for over 20 years as curator, DJ, radio presenter and rapper amongst many other things.
+Head of Music at **Boomtown** Festival, international DJ and all round uplifting sounds purveyor, [AAA Badboy](https://twitter.com/KaptinisDead/) has been busy for over 20 years as curator, DJ, radio presenter and rapper amongst many other things.

-Starting off as a record store manager in the late 1990's, he launched a first DJ residency called Higher Learning at the Toucan Club, and went on perform with a band called Potato Skinz, DJ around the World and a regular at  BBC Radio 1, BBC 1Xtra and BBC Radio Wales.
+Starting off as a record store manager in the late 1990's, he launched a first DJ residency called Higher Learning at Cardiff's Toucan Club, and went on perform with seminal group **Potato Skinz**, DJ around the World, and a get regular feats at BBC Radio 1, BBC 1Xtra and BBC Radio Wales.

 He has been involved in the Boomtown adventure since 2013, now the UK's biggest independant festival.